jmaasch/ashR/README.md

 ## About

-This package provides a custom- discrete color palettes in an interpolated range.
+This package provides a made-to-order discrete color palettes in an interpolated range.
 Bespoke color palette packages can expedite data visualization tasks.
 If you would like your own bespoke package, message me at www.linkedin.com/in/jmaasch.

 ## Usage